Confined space worker

 Confined spaces can be extremely dangerous—low oxygen levels, combustible gases, and toxic substances are just a few of the threats a worker may encounter.
 Confined space monitors can detect these hazards and more.

 Confined spaces are found in a range of industries and their hazards vary from location to location.
-Before entering a confined space, you need to understand the regulations, obtain permits, gear up, and test the atmosphere in the space with a confined space monitor.
+Before entering a confined space, you need to understand the regulations, obtain permits, gear up, and test the atmosphere and gases in the space with a confined space monitor.
+These potential hazardous gases include:

 Continuous monitoring is simple with an area monitor like the Radius® BZ1, allowing you to eliminate the need to re-test the confined space and catch changes in environmental conditions before evacuation is necessary.